- This event has passed.

 October 24 @ 6:30 pm - 8:30 pm

-What’s the role of super-resolution microscopy in studying Alzheimer’s?
+What does an ocean-going robot do?
+What really is the secret life of bees?
+What does super-resolution microscopy look like?
 What can we learn about the earliest stages of heart disease?
 How can artificial intelligence help people make personal decisions?
 What will healing therapies look like in the future?
 The experts asking – and answering – these questions are among the featured speakers at our 2019 Innovator Symposium.

 Save the date for this free public event!